poroh/tagged-types/README.md

 // #[permissive]
 // enum GatewayTag {}

-// Use type as if it is std::net::Ipaddr
+// Use type as if it is Ipaddr
 #[derive(serde::Serialize, serde::Deserialize)]
 struct Route {
     gateway: Gateway,